Stew-McD/T-reX/examples/package_test/example-output.rst

     main Module
     ===========

-    Main module of the `WasteAndMaterialFootprint` tool.
+    Main module of the `T-reX` tool.

-    This script serves as the entry point for the `WasteAndMaterialFootprint` tool.
+    This script serves as the entry point for the `T-reX` tool.
 It orchestrates the overall process, including the setup and execution of various subprocesses like database explosion, material and waste searches, and the editing of exchanges.

     The script supports both single and multiple project/database modes, as well as the option to use multiprocessing.
 It also facilitates the use of the premise module to generate future scenario databases.